Skip to content

 Replay directly in a terminal

-To replay a recording in your terminal use play command:
+To replay a recording in your terminal use the play command:

 asciinema play demo.cast